 Biodynamic massage is a specialist form of massage that addresses both the body and mind.
 It was developed by clinical psychologist, Gerda Boyesen, and is often used within biodynamic body-psychotherapy.
 Adding body work to more traditional psychotherapy works to release stress and tension stored in the body, as well as breaking down the barriers and blocks in the mind.

 Biodynamic massage is essentially a gentle process, tailored to your particular needs on the day.
 It uses no oils and can be done over light clothing.

-Unique to Biodynamic massage is the therapist’s use of an electronic stethoscope to monitor the sounds of the digestive system.
+Unique to biodynamic massage is the therapist’s use of an electronic stethoscope to monitor the sounds of the digestive system.
 This provides crucial diagnostic feedback and guides effective treatment.
-Unlike more traditional forms of massage, the therapist uses no oil or powder.
-The contact is skin to skin, through light clothing or other covering.

 Whilst one off sessions are possible, biodynamic massage is most beneficial if given over a course of a minimum of six weeks.
-This is related to how emotional holding in the body tends to soften as you become increasingly familiar with the touch of the therapist and the flow of a Biodynamic Massage.
+This relates to how emotional holding in the body tends to soften as you as you become increasingly familiar with the touch of the therapist and the flow of a biodynamic massage.

 “Peristalsis opens, breathing releases, body’s startle patterns begin to dissolve, the texture of the skin changes.
 Over a few months the changes in personality and attitude can be remarkable.
 People feel more open and relaxed, more in touch with their bodies and with pleasure, and there often comes a desire for a simpler, less frenetic way of living.”